coolinmc6/mc_blog/README.md

 - After completing the above steps, when we try to create a new post, we get this error: **The action 'show' could not be found for PostsController**.
 And why is that?
 We have told the application in the 'create' action to redirect the user to '@post' which means that we want to *show* them the post.
-  -...I believe this is where Rails is actively looking for the 'show' view
+  *...I believe this is where Rails is actively looking for the 'show' view
 - So we *should* have two next steps: build a 'show' action and 'show' template

 ####~15:00